fonsecamar/Medical-Claims-Transaction-Processing-at-scale/docs/deployment-standard.md

 | stepDeployTls | Enables or disables SSL/TLS support on the AKS cluster in the resource group.
 Valid values are 0 (Disabled) and 1 (Enabled).
 See the `deploy/powershell/DeployTlsSupport.ps1` script.
 | stepDeployImages | Enables or disables deploying container images from the `CoreClaims.WebAPI` and `CoreClaims.WorkerService` projects.
 Valid values are 0 (Disabled) and 1 (Enabled).
 See the `deploy/powershell/Deploy-Images-Aks.ps1` or `deploy/powershell/Deploy-Images-Aca.ps1` script.
 | stepPublishSite | Enables or disables the build and deployment of the static HTML site to the hosting storage account in the target resource group.
 Valid values are 0 (Disabled) and 1 (Enabled).
 See the `deploy/powershell/Publish-Site.ps1` script.
-| stepSetupSynapse | Enables or disables the deployment of Synapse artifacts to the target synapse workspace.
-Valid values are 0 (Disabled) and 1 (Enabled).
-See the `deploy/powershell/Setup-Synapse.ps1` script.
 | stepLoginAzure | Enables or disables interactive Azure login.
 If disabled, the deployment assumes that the current Azure CLI session is valid.
 Valid values are 0 (Disabled).

 Example command: